phpMussel/phpMussel/_docs/readme.en.md

 The signature greylist is a list of signatures that should essentially be ignored (this is briefly mentioned earlier in the documentation).
 When a signature on the signature greylist is triggered, phpMussel continues working through its signatures and takes no particular action in regards to the greylisted signature.
 There's no signature blacklist, because the implied behaviour is normal behaviour for triggered signatures anyway, and there's no signature whitelist, because the implied behaviour wouldn't really make sense in consideration of how phpMussel normal works and the capabilities it already has.

 The signature greylist is useful if you need to resolve problems caused by a particular signature without disabling or uninstalling the entire signature file.

+#### <a name="CHANGE_COMPONENT_SORT_ORDER"></a>When I activate or deactivate signature files via the updates page, it sorts them alphanumerically in the configuration.
+Can I change the way that they get sorted?

+Yes.
+If you need to force some files to execute in a specific order, you can add some arbitrary data before their names in the configuration directive where they're listed, separated by a colon.
+When the updates page subsequently sorts the files again, this added arbitrary data will affect the sort order, causing them consequently to execute in the order that you want, without needing to rename any of them.

+For example, assuming a configuration directive with files listed as follows:

+`file1.php,file2.php,file3.php,file4.php,file5.php`

+If you wanted `file3.php` to execute first, you could add something like `aaa:` before the name of the file:

+`file1.php,file2.php,aaa:file3.php,file4.php,file5.php`

+Then, if a new file, `file6.php`, is activated, when the updates page resorts them all, it should end up like this:

+`aaa:file3.php,file1.php,file2.php,file4.php,file5.php,file6.php`

+Same situation when a file is deactivated.
+Conversely, if you wanted the file to execute last, you could add something like `zzz:` before the name of the file.
+In any case, you won't need to rename the file in question.

 ---